deokudev/speedetail-homepage/src/app/reference/key-customizations/page.md

     description: How to customize keybindings
 ---

-Inkdrop keymaps work similarly to stylesheets.
+Speedetail keymaps work similarly to stylesheets.
-Just as stylesheets use selectors to apply styles to elements, Inkdrop keymaps use selectors to associate key combinations with events in specific contexts.
+Just as stylesheets use selectors to apply styles to elements, Speedetail keymaps use selectors to associate key combinations with events in specific contexts.
-Here's a small example, excerpted from Inkdrop's built-in keymap:
+Here's a small example, excerpted from Speedetail's built-in keymap:

 ```js
 {